-The person in charge outlined the management arrangements and governance systems in place within the home.
-These were found to be in line with good practice.
+The registered manager outlined the management arrangements and governance systems in place within the home.
 The needs of residents were met in accordance with the home's statement of purpose and the categories of care for which the home was registered with RQIA.

 A range of policies and procedures was in place to guide and inform staff.
 Policies were centrally indexed and retained in a manner which was easily accessible by staff.
-Policies and procedures were systematically reviewed every three years or more frequently as changes occurred.
+The registered manager advised that policies and procedures were systematically reviewed every three years or more frequently as changes occurred.

-Residents and/or their representatives were made aware of how to make a complaint by way of the Residents Guide, Poster/leaflet etc. In discussion with staff they advised that they were knowledgeable about how to receive and deal with complaints.

-Review of the complaints records showed there had been no complaints since the last inspection.
-There were arrangements in place to manage complaints from residents, their representatives or any other interested party.
+Residents and/or their representatives were made aware of how to make a complaint by way of a poster displayed in each resident's bedroom.
+Review of the complaints records confirmed that arrangements were in place to effectively manage complaints from residents, their representatives or any other interested party.
+Records of complaints included details of any investigation undertaken, all communication with complainants, the outcome of the complaint and the complainant's level of satisfaction.

 There was an accident/incident/notifiable events policy and procedure in place which included reporting arrangements to RQIA.
 A review of accidents/incidents/notifiable events confirmed that these were effectively documented and reported to RQIA and other relevant organisations in accordance with the legislation and procedures.
 A regular audit of accidents and incidents was undertaken and was reviewed as part of the inspection process.
-Learning from accidents and incidents was disseminated to all relevant parties and action plans developed to improve practice.